 - The council will charge interest on the amount owed, and there is also a fee for setting this arrangement up.
 These have been set to cover the council’s costs and not to make a profit.

-For more information contact the Access to Adult Health and Social Care Team or, if you or the person that you are contacting us about is already in contact with one of our services you should contact that team.
+For more information contact the Access Team.
+If you are already speaking with one of our services, please contact that team.